dgc-network/coliving-protocol/docs/docs/protocol/discovery-node/architecture.md

 ## Database

 The discovery node uses PostgreSQL.
 Our Postgres database is managed through [SQLAlchemy](https://www.sqlalchemy.org/), an object relational mapper and [Alembic](http://alembic.zzzcomputing.com/en/latest/index.html), a lightweight database migration tool.
-The data models are defined in [src/models.py](https://github.com/dgc.network/audius-protocol/blob/master/discovery-node/src/models.py) which is used by alembic to automatically generate the migrations under [alembic/versions](https://github.com/dgc.network/audius-protocol/tree/master/discovery-node/alembic/versions).
-You can find the connection defined between alembic and our data models in [alembic/env.py](https://github.com/dgc.network/audius-discovery-node/blob/develop/alembic/env.py)
+The data models are defined in [src/models.py](https://github.com/dgc.network/coliving-protocol/blob/master/discovery-node/src/models.py) which is used by alembic to automatically generate the migrations under [alembic/versions](https://github.com/dgc.network/coliving-protocol/tree/master/discovery-node/alembic/versions).
+You can find the connection defined between alembic and our data models in [alembic/env.py](https://github.com/dgc.network/coliving-discovery-node/blob/develop/alembic/env.py)

 ## Flask

-The discovery node web server serves as the entrypoint for reading data through the audius protocol.
-All queries are returned as JSON objects parsed from SQLAlchemy query resultsn, and can be found in [src/queries](https://github.com/dgc.network/audius-protocol/tree/master/discovery-node/src/queries).
+The discovery node web server serves as the entrypoint for reading data through the coliving protocol.
+All queries are returned as JSON objects parsed from SQLAlchemy query resultsn, and can be found in [src/queries](https://github.com/dgc.network/coliving-protocol/tree/master/discovery-node/src/queries).
 Some examples of queries include user-specific feeds, track data, playlist data, etc.

 ## Celery